 Peach Pie Chipotle Baked Beans Ingredients

-If you’ve never had fruit pie baked beans then you’ve either never been to a BBQ competition OR you’ve been making your beans wrong.
-I’m here to share with you my FAVORITE way to make competition-style baked beans!
+If you’ve never had fruit pie baked beans, then you’ve either never been to a BBQ competition or you’ve been making your beans wrong.
+I’m here to share my favorite way to make competition-style baked beans!

 - Peach Fruit Filling: I ONLY use Lucky Leaf as they are the best!